 I've made the comparison in the chart to the right.
 Would you rather have Column A, or would you rather end up with Column B, which uses the 10% solution?

 I think the answer is obvious.

 Now you may be asking, if the 10% solution seems to work so well, why not dedicate 50% or 100% of your portfolio to it?

-Simple answer: It's always important to be diversified, so putting all of one's eggs into a single basket is never a good idea, no matter how spectacular the potential for returns.
+Simple answer: It's always important to be diversified, and putting all of one's eggs into a single basket is never a good idea, no matter how spectacular the potential for returns.

 I can sleep at night knowing that most of my money -- the majority of my equity portfolio -- is invested so as to expose it only to general broad-market risk.
 Only a small percentage is allocated to game-changing plays with return potential that could move the needle on the overall portfolio.

-The fact is, if you pick a few winners over time with a small subset of your portfolio, then it can make an enormous difference.
-And 10% can do the trick nicely.
+The fact is, if you pick a few winners over time with a small subset of your portfolio, it can make an enormous difference.
+Ten percent can do the trick nicely.
 It's enough to make a difference, but not enough to keep you up at night.